kushalbhatia/google-homepage/README.md

 # README

-Recreated the Google Homepage using only HTML
+Recreated the Google Homepage using only HTML5 & CSS3